alibagher/Go-Back-N-protocol/README.md

 ack.log records all of the acks the sender recieves. time.log records the time the program took to send the file in miliseconds.

+A report on the time experiment is in the file "Time Experiment Report" and all of the raw data and more graphs are in "experiment.xlsx"